lpetit/import_from_Manon/docs/source/data/data_description.rst

-To convert your DICOM data folder to the compatible BIDS structure, you need to install `dcm2bids <https://github.com/cbedetti/Dcm2Bids#install>`__.
+To convert our DICOM data folder to the compatible BIDS structure, we used `dcm2bids <https://github.com/cbedetti/Dcm2Bids#install>`__.

 .. code-block:: bash